British sitcom: Bless This House

 Starring Sid James of Carry On and Hancock's Half Hour fame as the father, with Diana Coupland as the mother, and Sally Geeson (also several Carry On films), and Robin Stewart as their teenage children, Bless This House is about a fairly typical, but somewhat slightly dysfunctional middle-class 1970s nuclear family.
-The comedy was was created by Vince Powell and Harry Driver as a vehicle for James, but mainly written by others including Dave Freeman and Carla Lane.
+The comedy was created by Vince Powell and Harry Driver as a vehicle for James, but mainly written by others including Dave Freeman and Carla Lane.
 Running on ITV from 1971 to 1976 in 65 half-hour episodes over 10 series, it marked a departure from James' characteristic bawdy slapstick and famous 'dirty laugh'.
 The series ended abruptly in 1976, when, just four days after the broadcast of the final episode, James died after collapsing on stage.
 Ironically, James had told Coupland, "It's such fun and so successful, we'll still be working on Bless This House till one of us kicks the bucket."

 Bless This House came in 67th place in the BBC's 2004 100 Best British Sitcoms poll.